pro-grepper-org/pro-grepper-extension/README.md

 1. Go to chrome extensions

-2. Select load unpacked and select this folder
+2. Select load unpacked and select the extension folder

 3. There you go!!